cruhland/notes/html-living-standard.md

 #### 3.2.2 Elements in the DOM

+Nodes in the DOM represent elements in the document, and also have the same semantics as their elements do.
+The `HTMLElement` interface (defined here) must be implemented by all DOM element nodes.

 #### 3.2.3 Element definitions

+Description of the element definition format used in section 4.
+This section is short enough that I won't summarize it here, just read it from the spec.

 #### 3.2.4 Content models

+The **content model** of an element defines what that element is allowed to contain.

+Elements are grouped into various **categories** based on shared features.
+Here are the main categories (there are others).
+See the spec for which elements belong to each category.

+- _Metadata content_: elements that convey meaning about the document itself.
+- _Flow content_: elements that appear in the body of documents.
+- _Sectioning content_: elements that delimit the where headings and footers can be used.
+- _Heading content_: elements that define section headers.
+- _Phrasing content_: elements that appear in the text of the document, including withing paragraphs.
+- _Embedded content_: elements that insert resources into the
+document.
+- _Interactive content_: elements that the user can interact with.
+- _Palpable content_: seems to be elements that generally contain meaningful data, with respect to the intent of the document.
+- _Script-supporting elements_: elements that enable scripting
+functionality.

+_Transparent_ elements inherit their content models from their parents.

+A _paragraph_ is a contiguous sequence of phrasing content.
+There are some subtleties in this definition that I won't describe here.
+The `p` element can be used to make explicit paragraphs where there would otherwise be no distinction between them.
+This can be especially helpful when paragraphs would otherwise overlap, such as with fallback content.

 #### 3.2.5 Global attributes

+The _global attributes_ can be specified on any HTML element.
+There are also a collection of _event handler content attributes_ that can be specified on any HTML element; they provide JavaScript code that runs when the event they designate occurs on the element.
+Any attribute starting with the string `data-` is considered a _custom data attribute_ and can be placed on any HTML element.

+The following _global attributes_ are described in more detail in this section of the spec.
+I'll summarize only the ones that are interesting to me for now.

+- `id`: An identifier for the element.
+It must be unique in the document.
+- `title`: Provides _advisory information_ for the element.
+This is what creates a tooltip in browsers.
+Most browsers aren't very good about making this data accessible, though.
+- `lang`, `xml:lang`: Specifies the language of the element's contents.
+- `translate`: Specifies whether translation should be done on this element's contents during localization.
+- `xml:base`
+- `dir`: Specifies text directionality (e.g., right-to-left).
+- `class`: Specifies a space-separated set of CSS classes this element belongs to.
+In the DOM, use `className` or `classList` to access this attribute.
+- `style`: Specifies CSS for this element.
+Use is discouraged.

+The _custom data attributes_ are intended for private use by the document and its scripts.
+They are not intended to be processed by generic external tools.
+In the DOM, all of these attributes can be accessed with the `dataset` member.

 #### 3.2.6 Requirements relating to the bidirectional algorithm

+Ignoring this section.

 #### 3.2.7 Annotations for assistive technology products (ARIA)

+Ignoring this section.

 ## The elements of HTML